 Through the Teacher Performance and Integrity in Kenya Programme, we support the Teachers Service Commission to address concerns about teachers in Kenyan schools, namely chronic absenteeism, discipline and performance appraisal.

-We work with governments, education and training institutions, industries, academics and international donors to provide international education opportunities and improve the quality of higher education across Sub-Saharan Africa.
+We work with governments, education and training institutions, industry, academics and international donors to provide international education opportunities and improve the quality of higher education across Sub-Saharan Africa.
 By sharing international best practice and creating opportunities for dialogue, collaboration, research, exchange and mobility, we help to improve learning and employability outcomes for students, scholars, researchers and academics.

 In partnership with leading oil and gas companies (Tullow Oil, Nigeria Liquefied Natural Gas Ltd and British Gas), we work to address skills gaps in Sub-Saharan Africa by providing scholarships for vocational studies, technical training and postgraduate degrees in the UK.